avicr/TrumpNation/readme.txt

 Gamepad support is limited, try your gamepad in-game and it might work!

-Speacial Thanks:
+Special Thanks:
+-A few people from work, for being encouraging (you know who you are!)
 -My dad, for being Mexican
--A few people from work, for being encouraging (you know who you are!)